ga4gh/ga4gh-schemas/doc/source/schemas/alleleAnnotations.rst

   :field variantAnnotationSetId:
     The ID of the variant annotation set this record belongs to.
   :type variantAnnotationSetId: string
-  :field created:
+  :field createTime:
     The :ref:`ISO 8601 <metadata_date_time>` time at which this record was created.
-  :type created: null|string
+  :type createTime: null|string
   :field transcriptEffects:
     The transcript effect annotation for the alleles of this variant.
 Each one represents the effect of a single allele on a single transcript.